veracity/veracity-documentation/sections/vap/vap-saas-tutorial/6-summary.md

 - How to create good content that customers will pay for
 - How to create content that create value to you
+- Tips on business of digital service/digital sale
 - Advanced settings